-Our experienced eLearning team consists of a business analyst, an instructional designer, and a number of talented web design and development experts.
-We actively and ambitiously maintain a dynamic project portfolio that includes (alphabetically):
+Our experienced team actively and ambitiously maintain a dynamic project portfolio that includes:

 Common Physician Credentialing System

 An electronic credentialing system that supports the requirements of Kingston Health Sciences Centre, Providence Care, Ongwanada, Brockville General Hospital, Lennox and Addington General Hospital, Perth and Smith Falls General Hospital, Quinte Health Care and Queen’s University, School of Medicine.
 This system effectively and securely facilitates the sharing of data for credential and reporting purposes between these partner organizations.

 Continuing Professional Development Program Centre

 An office and program management suite with significant administrative components, and learner self-serve features.
 This highly flexible web-based application facilitates all aspects of Continuing Medical Education program development, implementation, delivery, and tracking.

 eLearning Module Library

 Creation and maintenance of over 300 online learning modules and virtual patients.
 We do this in conjunction with the many internationally recognized faculty members, and educational developers that work within the Faculty of Health Sciences at Queen’s University.
 These eLearning resources are used throughout the medical, nursing, and rehabilitation therapy curriculum.

 Health Sciences Admissions